 Hot muggy day, a sad life.
 Your friend calls and asks you how things are going.
-You’re more likely to say things are going well if the weather is nice, than if it is bad.
-However, if the friend first asks about the weather, and then asks how things are going, there is likely no effect of the weather on your answer.
+You’re more likely to say things are going well if the weather is nice than if it is bad.
+However, if the friend first asks about the weather, and then asks how things are going, it is likely no effect of the weather on your answer.

-The prompt about the weather causes you to discount some of your current mood / discomfort as being weather-related and to add back to your overall assessment of life.
+The prompt about the weather causes you to discount some of your current mood/discomforts as being weather-related and to add back to your overall assessment of life.

 “Life seems to be just about ok, but probably part of the reason I feel that way is that it’s 36 C, 95% humidity and the AC is not working, so I guess things are actually going pretty well.”